PowerDNS/pdns/docs/modes-of-operation.rst

 or by using the 'pdnsutil add-autoprimary' command.

 .. warning::
-  When secondary gets notification and is bootstraping a new domain using autosecondary feature it does SOA and NS queries to IP address from ``supermasters`` table.
-These queries are NOT recursive!
+  When a secondary receives notification while bootstraping a new domain using autosecondary feature, it will send SOA and NS queries to the IP address obtained from the ``supermasters`` table.
+These queries are **not** recursive.
   It means that domain bootstrap will fail if your primary authoritative server is hidden behind recursor, so make sure these queries goes (or routed by dnsdist) straight to auth server.